bochia/CopyPasteBindToNumbersOnKeyboard/README.md

   6.)
 Congrats!
 The tab index shortcuts for chrome should now be disabled.

 ### Known Bugs:
-- Ctrl + arrow key can cause values to be copy pasted.
+- Ctrl + arrow key can cause values to be copy pasted on accident.
 This issue will be addressed in the next update.